legumeinfo/pandagma/README.md

 # pandagma
-Generate pan-gene sets, given coding sequences and corresponding gene models, from a set of related accessions or species.

-Pandagma is a workflow that derives pan-gene sets, given input of sequences (CDS or peptide) and annotations (BED or GFF) from several annotations.
+Pandagma is a workflow that derives pan-gene sets, given input of gene sequences (CDS and peptide) and annotations (BED or GFF) from several annotations.
 It is designed to be suitable for constructing pan-genes for annotations across several different species within a genus, or annotations within one species.

-Authors: Steven Cannon, Joel Berendzen, Nathan Weeks, 2020-2021.
+Authors: Steven Cannon, Joel Berendzen, Nathan Weeks, 2020-2023.

 The workflow is essentially as follows:
 * Add positional information to the gene IDs